Summer Spanish Institute

-The program is aimed at teachers of Spanish as a foreign language in the U.S.A. and Canada in general, teachers in bilingual, immersion and Spanish-for-Native-Speakers programs, grades K-12, and Community College teachers.
+The Summer Institute is aimed at teachers of Spanish as a foreign language in the U.S.A. and Canada, teachers in bilingual, immersion, and Spanish-for-Native-Speakers programs, in grades K-12, and Community College teachers.
 The program may also serve the academic needs of students enrolled in Master’s degrees in the US.

 The course if geared for teachers of Spanish seeking to increase their teaching resources through a dynamic immersion experience in the Spanish social and cultural context.
 Class activities, which will be practical and academic based content, will be implemented by other out-of-the-classroom activities (visits to landmarks, popular festivals, food tasting tours…) that will allow teachers to get to know the reality of Spanish culture and society at first hand.

 Four hours per day in the morning Monday through Friday.
 Some cultural and complementary activities will be held in the evening and on weekends.

 Bilbao is a modern and metropolitan city, located in the Basque country, a northern province of Spain that borders the Bay Of Biscay to the north and the Pyrenees mountains and France to the east/northeast.
 Although known in the past as the industrial and financial capital of the north, Bilbao has undergone tremendous changes these days, including the opening of the Guggenheim museum.
 Today’s Bilbao is bustling, friendly and beautiful.
 It is big enough to offer all the diversity and advantages of a city, and yet still small enough to be manageable for the visitor.
 One can easily walk almost anywhere–from the “Casco Viejo” (Old Town) to the shopping and business district, to the Guggenheim and back across the river to the University.
 A convenient metro system connects downtown with the surrounding neighborhoods providing also easy access to the northern beaches.